1337/pop/README.md

 2. Run ```chmod -R 666 (install path)/pop/data``` to allow PHP write access to the data folder.

 ## Changelog

+### 2012-06-20
+* Added flag to skip object persistence until $model.put() is called.
+It is a huge performance booster if used correctly.

 ### 2012-05-20
 * Calling `render()` is no longer required in the case that you use Pop